otbrown/QuEST/README.md

 </div>

-QuEST development is led by the [QTechTheory](http://qtechtheory.org/) group at the University of Oxford, with active contributions from the [EPCC](https://www.epcc.ed.ac.uk/) team at the University of Edinburgh, and support from the below organisations.
+As of `v4.2`, QuEST development is led by the [EPCC](https://www.epcc.ed.ac.uk/) team at the University of Edinburgh, with support and former development by the [QTechTheory](http://qtechtheory.org/) group at the University of Oxford.
+QuEST has also received contributions and support from the below organisations.
-In particular, QuEST `v4` was made possible through the support of the UK National Quantum Computing centre (_NQCC200921_) and the [UKRI SEEQA](https://gtr.ukri.org/projects?ref=EP%2FY004655%2F1#/tabOverview) project.
+In particular, QuEST `v4.0` was made possible through the support of the UK National Quantum Computing centre (_NQCC200921_) and the [UKRI SEEQA](https://gtr.ukri.org/projects?ref=EP%2FY004655%2F1#/tabOverview) project.

 <div align="center">